woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode10.md

 **Susan**: He's a friend.

-**Sam**: Well, He's here with his daughter to have lunch.
+**Sam**: Well, he's here with his daughter to have lunch.

-**Susan**: I met her at Thankgiving, and I promised to have lunch with both of them today.
+**Susan**: I met her at Thanksgiving, and I promised to have lunch with both of them today.

 **Sam**: Yes, indeed.
-What are you going to do about your appointment with Mr.Levine?
+What are you going to do about your appointment with Mr. Levine?

 **Susan**: Any suggestions?
 Oh!